hackwithcameron/Rat-in-a-Maze/README.md

 <hr>

 ## Overview:
   This is a solution to the Rat-in-a-maze problem using a recursive funtion and the backtracking algorithm.
 The program takes in an input maze that can be any rectangular dimensions example: 4x4, 7x9, or 15x12.
 This does not find the shortest path.
 Most other solutions only include movement to be right or down, I included the ability to move in all directs to solve more complicated mazes.
+For the examples below, the program starts in the top left corner and searchs for the 2 in the array.

 <hr>